 Customer service isn’t what it used to be.
-As the world approaches the year 2020, the demands on organizations to provide excellent customer experiences are higher than ever before.
+The demands on organizations to provide excellent customer experiences are higher than ever before.
 Your buyers and prospects—be they consumers, clients, patients, or otherwise—expect fast, responsive, personalized, high-quality service.

 In a few respects, however, the keys to extraordinary customer experiences have remained the same.
 First impressions still matter.
 Phone calls are still the number one customer service channel.
 People still prefer to speak to live, friendly, and professional human beings.

 In other words, if you think the answer to meeting evolving expectations is technology and technology alone, think again.
-Consider what the following statistics reveal about customer service experiences in 2020.
+Consider what the following statistics reveal about customer service experiences.

 - Nearly two-thirds (65%) of potential customers want to reach brands by phone.